paulcosmos/new-world-template/content/reviews/review-3.md

 ---
-title: Andy
+title: Jessica Axe
 type: review
 rating: 5
 location:
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+Delighted to recommend D B Carpentry.
+Excellent work, great communication, very clear and accurate on time frames and plans and delighted with the results.
+Danny and his colleague Anthony were also extremely polite and tidy.
+Highly recommend.